hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 This document re-uses the Key Encapsulation Mechanism (KEM) terminology from RFC 9180 {{RFC9180}}.

-The following terms are used in this document:
+The following abbreviations are used in this document:

 - KDF: Key Derivation Function
 - AEAD: Authenticated Encryption with Associated Data